stevencombs/retrocombs.github.io/_posts/2016/2016-10-02-book-review-geeky-lego-crafts.md

   - lego
 ---

 Each year before the holidays begin, [No Starch Press][1] sends me a review copy of their latest LEGO title.
-Last year it was the [The LEGO Architect]() and this year it is their equally fun text, [Geeky LEGO Crafts: 21 Fun and Quirky Projects][3].
+Last year it was the [The LEGO Architect]() and this year it is, [Geeky LEGO Crafts: 21 Fun and Quirky Projects][3].
 Receipt of these books prior to Halloween has become a fun tradition in the Combs household.
 It also means a promise to read and review the book; something I've always enjoyed.
 Let's take a look at this new book by David Scarfe.

 # About David Scarfe
 Let me begin my review with detail about the author, David Scarfe.
 Below is information from the No Starch press release: